-Summary: Flea infestation on dog?
-Don't worry, pet parent!
-In this blog, we explore 8 proven ways to help banish and prevent flea infestations on your dog and in your home...
+Summary: Dog has fleas?
+Don't worry, pet parents!
+In this blog, we explore 8 proven ways to support your pet with fleas and take care of your home...

-A flea infestation on your dog can be a problem for even the cleanest of homes and can even pose a health threat to your beloved pet.
+Fleas on your dog can appear even in the cleanest of homes and on the cleanest pets.
 In certain climates, fleas thrive, which means ensuring prevention is essential to undertake as a pet parent.

 What Are Fleas?